ux-capture/ux-capture/packages/ux-capture/docs/ux-capture-js-api-spec.md

 ## Implementation details

 ### `UXCapture.create`
-Instantiates/re-uses a singleton UXCapture instance that manages the View lifecycle.
+Instantiates/re-uses a singleton `UXCapture` instance that manages the `View` lifecycle.
-Each View instance will manage the lifecycle of its Zones
+Each `View` instance will manage the lifecycle of its `Zone`s

 ### `UXCapture.startTransition`
 Destroys existing view and sets a new reference ‘start’ mark for the subsequent view as soon as it is called